How a line of credit works

-A business line of credit - also called LOC - is a type of business finance that allows a business to withdraw an agreed amount of funds when it needs to.
-Interest is only applied to the amount withdrawn by the business.
+A business line of credit — also called LOC — is a type of business finance that allows a business to access an agreed credit limit and only accrue interest charges if and when an amount is drawn.
 A revolving LOC allows a business to draw, repay, and redraw funds once their initial application is approved.

 - A lower rate securitised product

 How does a Business Line of Credit work?

 You get an agreed line of credit, which you can use to access funds when you choose, without needing approval from your lender or applying again.
 Unlike a loan, when you withdraw funds using your LOC, you’ll pay interest only on the amount you’ve withdrawn, not the total line of credit amount available.
 This can reduce the amount of interest your business will pay over time.

 You can still withdraw the remaining amount up to the agreed limit, including any funds you have repaid.

 In the table below, you’ll see how a business line of credit works.

 - A business is extended LOC to the amount of $100,000